Tourism in Antarctica: Scenic flights

-Most scenic flights to Antarctica have been organised from Australia and New Zealand, with airlines from both countries commencing flights in February 1977.
+Most scenic flights to Antarctica have been organized from Australia and New Zealand, with airlines from both countries commencing flights in February 1977.
 The majority of the flights are simple return trips, and in no cases have they landed in Antarctica.

 Air New Zealand's first scenic flight took place on 15 February 1977 and was followed by five more that year, then four each in 1978 and 1979.
 The flights were operated with McDonnell-Douglas DC-10s and departed from Auckland, flying over Ross Island to McMurdo Sound before returning to Auckland with a fuel stop in Christchurch.
 Later flights flew down the middle of the Sound and over Scott Base rather than over Ross Island as the aircraft could descend to a low altitude to provide better visibility for passengers (Note: The low pass could not, however, be conducted at low speed as doing so would require the deployment of the aircraft's flaps, and had these become locked in their deployed positions the aircraft would not have sufficient fuel to return to an airport.).
 Many flights carried experienced Antarctic researchers as guides, including on at least one occasion Sir Edmund Hillary, and lasted roughly 12 hours with approximately four of them over or near the Antarctic mainland.
 Air New Zealand cancelled and never resumed their Antarctic flying programme in the aftermath of the TE901 disaster (Note: Air New Zealand used two IATA airline designators from its establishment in 1978 until 1990, with NZ being used on flights within New Zealand and TE on international services as well Antarctic flights, even though they were considered domestic for purposes of customs and immigration.), where a route planning error led to the aircraft crashing into Mount Erebus on 28 November 1979 with the loss of all 257 lives aboard.